How To Pronounce Ear In English

 • Watch videos or consult diagrams that show the correct mouth and tongue placement for the vowel sound in "ear."

-• Practice in front of a mirror to ensure that you are using the correct articulation.
+• Practice in front of a mirror to make sure you are using the correct articulation.

 6. Seek Feedback: